ale627/ale627.github.io/important.md

 It's up to you to decide on and get what you want in life.
 How do you decide on what you want?
 The kind of person you are informs your priorities.

 # What's your mix?
 All people exist along a spectrum of time orientation.
+Only in rare instances of mental disorder do you see people living 100% in present or future.

-Of 100%, you are partially living in the "now" and partially in the future.
-Tied to this orientation are several more concrete characteristics that describe the two ends.
+Out of 100%, you are partially living in the "now" and partially in the future.
+Tied to this orientation are several more concrete characteristics that describe the two sides.
 Think hippy on one hand, and financial analyst on the other.

 Are you more rational and logical, or emotional and intuitive?
 Do you seek comfort and happiness, or growth and achievement?
 Are you whimsical, or deliberate?